rpkg-dev/pkgpurl/README.md

 Besides the ability to write accompanying information in expressive [Markdown](https://en.wikipedia.org/wiki/Markdown), the [R Markdown](https://rmarkdown.rstudio.com/) format provides several further advantages over the bare R source format:

 -   If you use RStudio or any other editor with proper R Markdown syntax highlighting, you will probably like the gained visual clarity for distinguishing individual functions/code parts (i.e. R code chunks).
-This also facilitates to create a meaningful document structure (in Markdown) alongside the actual R source code.
+This also facilitates creating a meaningful document structure (in Markdown) alongside the actual R source code.

 -   You can use RStudio’s [code outline](https://rviews.rstudio.com/2016/11/11/easy-tricks-you-mightve-missed/#code-outline) to easily navigate through longer scripts.
 It provides significantly better usability than the [code section standard](https://support.rstudio.com/hc/en-us/articles/200484568-Code-Folding-and-Sections) of classic R scripts.
 It makes it easy to find your way around source files that are thousands of lines long.